Branch Types

 • reduce load on your CI server by syncing only your actively developed local branches

-You can park any feature branch by running git park on it.
-Unpark a parked branch by running git hack on it.
+You can park any feature branch by running git town park on it.
+Unpark a parked branch by running git town hack on it.

 Prototype Branches